tannewt/wa-law.org/bill/2021-22/hb/1168/S2.PL/README.md

     b. **An estimate of the acres of at-risk forests on each national forest and the number of acres treated**.

+## Section 7
+> This section adds a new section to an existing chapter [76.13](/rcw/76_forests_and_forest_products/76.13_stewardship_of_nonindustrial_forests_and_woodlands.md).
+Here is the [modified chapter](rcw/76_forests_and_forest_products/76.13_stewardship_of_nonindustrial_forests_and_woodlands.md) for context.

+1. There is established an integrated small forestland owner forest health program that promotes the coordination and delivery of services with federal, state, and local agencies, including local fire districts, conservation districts, and community wildfire resilience coalitions, forest landowner associations, colleges and universities, landowner assistance organizations, consultants, forest resource-related industries, and environmental organizations to nonindustrial forests and woodland owners, hereafter referred to as small forestland owners.

+2. Under the state forester's direction, the program must:

+    a.
+Integrate existing landowner assistance forest health programs consistent with the recommendations of "Washington's Small Forest Landowners in 2020, Status, Trends and Recommendations after 20 years of Forests & Fish, January 2021" (the report required by chapter 457, Laws of 2019), to more efficiently and effectively reach the diversity of small forestland owner audiences to take forest health action;

+    b.
+Identify and remove barriers to technical assistance, funding, and forest health management planning;

+    c.
+Increase education and outreach to small forestland owners; and

+    d.
+Distribute funding effectively to move high wildfire risk areas to lower risk.

+3. Priority areas for forest health treatment under the Washington state forest action plan, the 10-year forest health strategic plan, and the wildland fire protection 10-year strategic plan may not prohibit technical support or stewardship plan support for small forestland owner lands outside the designated emphasis areas.

 ## Section 8
 The department must develop and implement a wildland fire aviation support plan, as recommended by the wildland fire protection 10-year strategic plan, in order to expand and improve the effectiveness and cost-efficiency of the department's wildland fire aviation program.
 The wildland fire aviation support plan must include:

-(1) Recommendations for the addition of air assets in order for the department to increase its initial attack capability and maintain and improve on the department's ability to manage fires to meet 10-year wildland fire protection and 20-year forest health strategic plan goals;
+1. Recommendations for the addition of air assets in order for the department to increase its initial attack capability and maintain and improve on the department's ability to manage fires to meet 10-year wildland fire protection and 20-year forest health strategic plan goals;

-(2) Development of a next-generation rotor wing platform strategy to ensure the availability and use of the latest firefighting aviation technology and provide a path for either the upgrade or replacement, or both, of the department's legacy aircraft;
+2. Development of a next-generation rotor wing platform strategy to ensure the availability and use of the latest firefighting aviation technology and provide a path for either the upgrade or replacement, or both, of the department's legacy aircraft;

-(3) Evaluation of opportunities to increase the use of contract air assets;
+3. Evaluation of opportunities to increase the use of contract air assets;

-(4) Evaluation of costs and benefits to increase dedicated air resources during peak fire season when there may be limited available supply due to wildfire activity in other states; and
+4. Evaluation of costs and benefits to increase dedicated air resources during peak fire season when there may be limited available supply due to wildfire activity in other states; and

-(5) Strategies to upgrade retardant loading and processing infrastructure to improve tanker turnaround time, including support for development of infrastructure to accommodate very large air tankers, at a port with an international airport within a county east of the crest of the Cascade mountains that does not share a border with another state.
+5. Strategies to upgrade retardant loading and processing infrastructure to improve tanker turnaround time, including support for development of infrastructure to accommodate very large air tankers, at a port with an international airport within a county east of the crest of the Cascade mountains that does not share a border with another state.

 ## Section 9
 > This section modifies existing section [72.64.160](/rcw/72_state_institutions/72.64_labor_and_employment_of_prisoners.md).
 Here is the [modified chapter](rcw/72_state_institutions/72.64_labor_and_employment_of_prisoners.md) for context.